 Clinical Assistant Professor

 Professor Thailer received his first Bachelor of Science degree in Biology from the State University of New York at Albany.
 During his undergraduate education, he also worked as an Emergency Medical Technician and was a founding member of the Five Quad Volunteer Ambulance Service, a student-run emergency medical response unit at SUNY Albany.
-He also gained valuable emergency care experience working for the New York City Health and Hospital Corporation as an EMT in Jamaica Queens following graduation from Albany.
+He also gained valuable emergency care experience working for the New York City Health and Hospital Corporation EMS System as an EMT in Jamaica Queens.

 He is a 1980 graduate of the Stony Brook PA Program.
 His interest in Emergency Medicine soon led him to join the staff of the Department of Emergency Medicine at Queens Hospital Center in Jamaica, New York and was later promoted to supervising PA in Emergency Medicine, where he served until 2004.
 During his tenure at QHC he was an active preceptor and educator of PA students, Paramedics and Nurses.